Wildsong/docker-ubuntu-server/README.md

 # docker-ubuntu-server
-Base Ubuntu server to support the docker images "Wildsong/arcgis-server" and "Wildsong/portal-for-arcgis".
+Base Ubuntu server to support the docker in github "Wildsong/docker-arcgis-enterprise"

 This contains a few extra packages that ArcGIS Server and Portal for ArcGIS need, to speed up building those images.